jamiecaesar/securecrt-tools/README.rst

 1) Scripts that interact with a single device, AFTER you have logged in manually (starts with 's\_'), and

-2) Scripts that interact with multiple devices, where the script performs the login action (starts with 'm\_')
+2) Scripts that interat with multiple devices, where the script performs the login action (starts with 'm\_')

 A list of all the single- and multi-device scripts and descriptions on what they do can be found in the documentation below.

 The run any of these scripts, you need to download the entire repo to your computer.
 You can either clone the repository or download an archive to extact on your machine.

+**NOTE** While the scripts are running they will lock the tab until they complete.
+If for some reason (error, etc) the script ends and the tab is still locked, you can unlock it by going to **File->Unlock Session** in the menus.

 Single Device Scripts
 *********************